swan28pande/Shatranj/README.md

 7. Enpassant

 ### Backend
-1.Users should signup, login
+1. Users should signup, login
-2."/game" should initiate game
+2. "/game" should initiate game
-3.Socket programming for real time match
+3. Socket programming for real-time match